 More Than a Conqueror

-How a young survivor finds hope, strength and peace on her cancer journey.
+How a young adult with cancer finds hope, strength and peace on her cancer journey.

 My journey as a young adult with cancer began in the summer of 2012, when I decided to see a doctor regarding some skull sensitivity and headaches I was experiencing.
 I was 23, fit and active with no previous health concerns so had I no reason to think it was anything serous.
-After a series of scans and testing I learned that there was a tumor in my skull that was growing and causing problems.
+After a series of scans and testing, I learned that there was a tumor in my skull that was growing and causing problems.

 Due to the location and size of my tumor, it was considered a high-risk procedure requiring an ear to ear style incision.
 One shaved head and 55 stitches later the tumor was removed and my skull was reconstructed with a titanium mesh patch.
 After several days of recovery in the Neuro-ICU, I received the results of the bone pathology diagnosing Langerhans Cell Histiocytosis (LCH).
 The disease usually manifest itself as isolated bone lesions but can also cause damage to other tissues throughout the body.
 There is no cure, however, the tumors are generally treated with surgery, radiation or chemotherapy.

 I received seven sessions of CyberKnife radiation, which included making a mask molded to my face that would hold my head in place for an MRI and subsequent treatment of concentrated, precisely targeted radiation.
 Scans in the coming months and year revealed my treatment was successful, that the tumor was stable.
 Summer of 2016, I had second recurrence with a new tumor in my scapula and then in January 2017, another bone lesion in my skull, again treated with the CyberKnife radiation.